The Battle of the Water Futures

-The new municipality inherits all pipeline connections and attributes from the closing municipalities.
+Of course, the new municipality attributes are computed by aggregating those of its constituent municipalities.
+Internal connections between merging municipalities become hidden as for the ``Absorption by existing municipalities'' case.
+External connections to neighbour municipalities are replaced by new connections routed to the new city centre.
+While it's not possible to operate on the original connections anymore, the old connection remains active as a fallback to preserve network connectivity. \end{enumerate}

 This modelling approach mirrors real-world dynamics in densely populated countries like the Netherlands.
-When a new municipality forms through clustering, typically a new city center is established while former city centers become secondary neighborhoods.
+For example, when a new municipality forms through clustering, typically a new city center is established while former city centers become secondary neighborhoods.
 These moments of urban reorganization present natural opportunities for water utilities to lay new connections and redesign substantial portions of the distribution system.

 Municipalities have many attributes that influence the other modules of the system.
 The full list can be seen in Table~\ref{tbl:muni-properties}, while the actual values for these variables can be inspected within the data files, which are mapped in Appendix A.